twindle-co/twindle/firstpr/Alasi.md

+Alasi Habeeb
-Alasi Habeeb Frontend developer from Nigeria.
+I'm a Frontend developer from Nigeria.